glchavez/Professional-README-Generator/code/Example_README.md

   ## Questions
-  To review the code for this application, visit my GitHub page at github.com/glchavez.
+  To review the code for this application, visit my [GitHub page](https://github.com/glchavez).
 For any additional questions, feel free to email me at myemail@gmail.com.

   ## License